LLNL/mphys-surrogate-model/README.md

 `data/pysdm`, which uses jupyter notebooks to generate and postprocess box-model SDM simulations using `PySDM`.
 Generating SDM data using this pipeline necessitates [PySDM](https://github.com/open-atmos/PySDM) as an additional dependency:
 - `pysdm` (available via `pip`)
-- `pysdm-examples` development version: \url{https://github.com/open-atmos/PySDM} with `dvdlnr` added as an additional output product
+- `pysdm-examples` development version: https://github.com/open-atmos/PySDM with `dvdlnr` added as an additional output product

+### Documentation
+Sphinx autodocs are available in the `docs` folder.
+The docs can be built using the `build_all_docs.sh` script located in the same folder.

 ## Authors
 Core contributors to this codebase include: